fatwang2/search2ai/README-EN.md

 ```

 **Deployment with cloudflare worker**
-1. Copy the code of [search2ai](https://search2ai.online/cloudflare), no modifications needed!
-Deploy in cloudflare's worker, after going online, the worker's address can be used as your interface call's custom domain address, note the concatenation, worker address only represents the part before v1 XXX/v1/chat/completions
+1. Copy the code of [openai.js](https://search2ai.online/cloudflare), or [gemini.js](https://search2ai.online/geminicf),no modifications needed!
+Deploy in cloudflare's worker, after going online, the worker's address can be used as your interface call's custom domain address, note the concatenation, worker address only represents the part before v1

-2. Configure variables in the worker
+2. Configure variables in the worker（only openai）
 ![Effect Example](pictures/worker.png)
 - SEARCH_SERVICE: Currently supports google, bing, serpapi, serper, duckduckgo (recommended), required
 - APIBASE: If you are using an OpenAI third-party proxy, you can fill it in here, note that v1 is not needed, not required